Fred Gumo: Political career

 He would be elected again into parliament in a by-election following the death of Hon Amin Walji, the then MP for Westlands Constituency.
 In 2013, he retired from active politics and was replaced by Hon Timothy Wanyonyi Wetangula as the representative of the Westlands Constituency.

-The veteran politician was also elected mayor of Kitale Municipal Council and chairman of Nairobi City Commission between 1989 to 1992, and he is remembered for facilitating the great migration of communities from Western Province to the Nairobi City when he headed the then City Council of Nairobi.
+The veteran politician was also elected mayor of Kitale Municipal Council and chairman of Nairobi City Commission between 1989 and 1992, and he is remembered for facilitating the great migration of communities from Western Province to the Nairobi City when he headed the then City Council of Nairobi.

-He also served as the Assistant Minister for Tourism and Wildlife between 2003 to 2007.
+He also served as the Assistant Minister for Tourism and Wildlife between 2003 and 2007.
 In 2008, he was appointed Minister for Regional Development Authorities from 2008.
 In 2012, he was appointed to take over the ministerial duties at the Ministry of Local Government in an acting capacity.
 The office had fallen vacant after the then deputy Prime Minister Musalia Mudavadi resigned in order to focus his energy on his presidential bid.

 In 2013, the veteran politician announced he was quitting active politics.
 He said he would not be going for any political positions in the coming elections as he wanted to spend time with his family and travel the world.
-He then added that he would support Raila Odinga’s presidential bid.
+He then added that he would support Raila Odinga's presidential bid.
 “I have decided to retire from politics peacefully.
 I know if I decided to run for any seat I can easily win.
 I am now 66 years old and I think I have done enough.
 I also need my own time so that I can travel around the world and my country and enjoy myself,” he said at the time.